SwiftJava/SwiftJava/README.md

 ### Forward, Runnable, Listener, Adapter, subclass responsibility and Base classes.

-For every Java interface the code generator generates a Swift Protocol along with a <Protocol>Forward class in instance of which conforms to the protocol and can be used to message Java instances conforming to the interface/protocol.
+For every Java interface the code generator generates a Swift Protocol along with a ProtocolForward class an instance of which conforms to the protocol and can be used to message Java instances conforming to the interface/protocol.

 For the Runnable interface used in threading the converse needs to be possible where Java code can call through to Swift code.
-This is performed using a Java proxy class which has a pointer to the associated Swift object and a "native"e implementation of the "run()" method that calls through to Swift.
+This is performed using a Java proxy class which has a pointer to the associated Swift object and a "native" implementation of the "run()" method that calls through to Swift.
 On the Swift side this is surfaced as the "RunnableBase" class which can be subclassed to provide a Swift implementation of the "run()" method callable from Java.